dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 Usually these selectors are for code (CS) and data (DS, SS), which tell the cpu where it's allowed to fetch instructions from, and what regions of memory it can read/write to.
 There are other selectors, for example the first entry in the GDT must be all zeroes (called the null descriptor).

 The null selector is mainly used for edge cases, and is usually treated as 'ignore segmentation', although it can lead to #GP faults if certain instructions are issued.
-Its usage only occurs with more advanced parts of x86, so you'll known to look out for it.
+Its usage only occurs with more advanced parts of x86, so we'll known to look out for it.

 The code and data descriptors are what they sound like: the code descriptor tells the cpu what region of memory it can fetch instructions from, and how to interpret them.
 Code selectors can be either 16-bit or 32-bit, or if running in long mode 64-bit or 32-bit.

-To illustrate this point, you could run 32 bit code in 2 ways:
+To illustrate this point, is possible to run 32 bit code in 2 ways:
 - in long mode, with a compatability (32-bit) segment loaded.
 Paging is required to be used here as we're in long mode (4 or 5 levels used), and segmentation is also enabled due to compatability mode.
 SSE/SSE2 and various other long mode features are always available too.
 - in protected mode, with a 32-bit segment loaded.
 Segmentation is mandatory here, and paging is optional (available as 2 or 3 levels).
 SSE/SSE2 is an optional cpu extension, and may not be supported.